techmagus/iam/content/en-ph/projects/creations/semantic-web-for-hugo.md

   #rel = "noopener"
 +++

 **Semantic Web for Hugo** adds *structured data* and *linked data* into a Hugo-powered website.
-Through it search engines can easily read the data of a Hugo-powered website and establish relationships between objects.
+Through it, search engines can easily read the data of a Hugo-powered website and establish relationships between objects.
 This enables search engines to intelligently store information about a website and use it to increase a website’s exposure in search results.

 ---